BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic March
 - Heroic Resolve

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Dwarven Lords** `PASSIVE` - A Dwarf King will always have the Faction keyword of the most common type of Dwarf model in the same Army.
+- **Dwarven Lords** `PASSIVE`

+A Dwarf King will always have the Faction keyword of the most common type of Dwarf model in the same Army.
 They will gain a special rule depending on the keyword they have: Erebor - gains Ancient Enemies (Orc) Iron Hills - gains Fearless.
 Khazad-dum - gains throwing weapons.

 </div>